Gregorio Perfecto: Early life

-Journalist
+Journalistic career

 Perfecto practiced law for some time, then began a career for journalism as a reporter for the La Vanguardia and the Consolidacion Nacional newspapers.
 By 1919, Perfecto was the editor of the La Nacion daily newspaper.
 His tenure at La Nacion proved controversial, as he embarked on crusades against corruption and errant public officials.
 He was sued for criminal libel at least four times, the complaints being lodged by various local and national officials, including by the Philippine Senate.
 He was nonetheless acquitted of all charges by the Philippine Supreme Court, in a series of decisions promulgated between 1921 and 1922.

-Politician
+Political career

 In 1922, Perfecto was elected to the Philippine Legislature, as a representative from the North District of Manila.
 He served until 1928.
 In 1931, Perfecto was stricken with polio and was left disabled by the disease.
 Though he was unable to walk without the assistance of crutches, Perfecto recovered well enough to be able to resume playing golf.

 Perfecto was a member of the Partido Democrata founded by Claro M. Recto, eventually becoming its general secretary and general provisional president.
 Among the leaders of the Partido Democrata was then Senator Sergio Osmeña, who would later appoint him to the Supreme Court.

 In 1934, Perfecto was elected a delegate to the Constitutional Convention that drafted the 1935 Constitution.
 After the constitution had been drafted, Perfecto had a doctor open a vein in his arm so he could sign the document using his own blood as ink.
 Following the approval of the Constitution in a plebiscite, Perfecto was elected to represent the North District of Manila again in the National Assembly.
 He served in such capacity for two terms, from 1935 to 1941.
 He advocated for laws for the improvement of conditions for the employment of laborers, and for the grant of women's suffrage.